britepool/comply/policies/disaster.md

 a.
 During a crisis, it is vital for certain recovery tasks to be performed right away.
 The following actions are pre-authorized in the event of a disaster recovery event:

-    i. [job title] must take all steps specified in this disaster recovery plan in order to recover the organization’s information technology infrastructure and services.
+    i.
+Head of Engineering, Director of the team that is on call, or designee must take all steps specified in this disaster recovery plan in order to recover the organization’s information technology infrastructure and services.

-    i. [job title] is authorized to make urgent purchases of equipment and services up to [amount].
+    i.
+Head of Engineering is authorized to make urgent purchases of equipment and services up to $1000.

-    i. [job title] is authorized to communicate with clients.
+    i.
+Head of Engineering or designee is authorized to communicate with clients.

-    i. [job title] is authorized to communicate with the public.
+    i.
+Head of Engineering or designee is authorized to communicate with the public.

-    i. [job title] is authorized to communicate with public authorities such as state and local governments and law enforcement.
+    i.
+Head of Engineering or designee is authorized to communicate with public authorities such as state and local governments and law enforcement.

-    i. [job title] is authorized to cooperate with [name of supplier/outsourcing partner].
+    i.
+Head of Engineering or designee is authorized to cooperate with service providers (Cloud, Network, Utilities, DNS, etc) that are critical to operations.

-    i. [add/modify/remove authorizations in this section as necessary]

 a.
 Specific recovery steps for information systems infrastructure and services are provided in Appendix B.